chocolatey/choco-wiki/Installation.md

   * Follow the above steps.
   * Install chocolatey again.
-  * Copy over the items from the old install directory.
+  * Copy over the items from the old install directory. (not sure this is true anymore, need someone to verify)
   * Delete your old install directory.

 ## Command Line